-- Adhoc Tasks Expiration (Days) - enter the number of days that ad hoc tasks will be retained on the device for drivers to reference.
+- Adhoc Tasks - enter the number of days that ad hoc tasks will be retained on the device for drivers to reference.
 Once this expiration is reached, the ad hoc task can not be reviewed on the device.
 The valid values are 1-30.
 You can also allow Adhoc Tasks to be seen as a tab on the mobile device.

 - Core App Settings - allows you to define options that the driver will have on the mobile device, such as whether the driver can add a stop, as well as what features may appear on the device.
 Hover over the tooltip icon for more information on each option.

 - Help & Feedback - lists the links for help and a help desk phone number that drivers will see when they go to the Help & Feedback link in Drive.
 You can enable feedback and define the types of feedback allowed.

 - Hours of Service - if the driver will be using Hours of Service on the device, click the HOS Integration arrow and choose the proper HOS application.
 You will need to set up additional configuration in Omnitracs Web.
 If you will be using co-drivers, check Allow Team Driver.

 - Location - click the arrows to select where the GPS and In Motion information should come from: the driver's mobile device (Tablet) or the Telematics device.
 If the In Motion Provider is Use GPS of Tablet, enter the minimum speed at which the vehicle is considered in motion (In Motion Speed Threshold) and the minimum number of pings to use when calculating the speed (In Motion Sample Size).